 The notorious Ring of Fire, which runs all the way from New Zealand to Chile by way of the Aleutian Islands, is home to many of the most potentially destructive volcanoes on the planet.

 Today, the White City is a trendy section of Tel Aviv, Israel and a UNESCO Heritage Site.
 Originally, parts of the large urban area were built by German-Jewish architecture students after they had fled Nazi Germany.

-Beginning in the sixties, Native American music experienced a renaissance.
-Though not quite mainstream, this expression of an unique way of life, still made its mark on American culture.
+Beginning in the 1960s, Native American music experienced a renaissance.
+Though not quite mainstream, this expression of a unique way of life has made its mark on American culture.

 Whether running wild or harnessed to carry a rider, a horse is a powerful and graceful animal that has been admired by numerous writers, artists and musicians.
 Following are ten songs that celebrate this magnificent creature.

 The Mint Julep has its origins in the Arabic speaking world, where thirsty residents mixed rose petals with water to make a drink, called a gul-ab.

 The Kentucky Derby takes place on the first Saturday in May at Churchill Downs in Louisville, Kentucky.
 This premier horse race culminates in two weeks of races, parties, and many other special events.

 The Old West is a much fabled part of our national culture.
 Selected here are ten songs and ballads that reflect the richness and adversity of those who ventured into the region, as it was being settled.

 The recent discovery of a series of Meso-American archaeological sites in the rain forest of Honduras has provided scientists with reason to re-examine their understanding of pre-Columbian history.